-ECE261 Student Teaching 1, Early Childhood Education 2 class and 12 lab hrs/wk, 6 cr.
+ECE261 Student Teaching 1, Early Childhood Education

 Offers supervised teaching of young children in a laboratory setting.
 Prerequisite: Grade of C or better in ECE163, second-year standing in the Early Childhood Education program, and consent of instructor.
 F, W, Sp